 The Dodge Center Ambulance Service began operations in August of 1974.
 With a dedicated staff of full-time, part-time, and paid-on-call, the service continues to thrive today.
 Our mission to provide a vital public safety service has not changed, though our technology and equipment have.

 Staffing & Equipment

 We are a part-time ALS, all 911 emergency ambulance service.
-We have a volunteer staff of 30 EMTs, Paramedics and RN/EMTs.
-The service is maintained by an Ambulance Director, 3 Full time EMT's, 3 part-time Paramedics, and numerous volunteers!
+We have a staff of EMR’s, EMT’s, Paramedics, and RN’s.
+The service is maintained by an Ambulance Director, an Assistant Director/Training Coordinator, 3 Full time EMT's/Paramedics, 1 part-time Paramedic, and numerous paid-on-call staff.

-In addition, we ALSs have an outstanding working relationship with the Dodge County Sheriff’s office, their deputies and dispatchers.
+In addition, we have an outstanding working relationship with the Dodge County Sheriff’s office, their deputies and dispatchers.
 In the City of Kasson, we enjoy a great working relationship with the Kasson Police Department and their officers as well.